 Notes

-1 This is a compilation of the Health Professionals (Special Events Exemption) Act 2000 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 7 March 2014 of the Health Professionals (Special Events Exemption) Act 2000 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table